1,2,4-Trihydroxyanthraquinone

 1,2,4-Trihydroxyanthraquinone, commonly called purpurin, is an anthraquinone.
 It is a naturally occurring red/yellow dye.
 It is formally derived from 9,10-anthraquinone by replacement of three hydrogen atoms by hydroxyl (OH) groups.

 Purpurin is also called verantin, smoke Brown G, hydroxylizaric acid, and C.I.
 58205.
 It is a minor component of the classical lake pigment "madder lake" or Rose Madder.

+Purpurin is a strong inhibitor of CYP1A1, CYP1A2 and CYP1B1, as well as a weak inhibitor of CYP2A6 and CYP2E1.

 History

 Madder root has been used for dying cloth at least since 1500 BC.
 Purpurin and alizarin were isolated from the root by Pierre Robiquet and Colin, two French chemists, in 1826.
 They were identified as anthracene derivatives by Gräbe and Liebermann in 1868.
 They also synthesized alizarin from bromoanthraquinone, which, together with the conversion of alizarin into purpurin published previously by M. F. De Lalande, provided the first synthetic route to purpurin.
 The positions of the OH groups were determined by Bayer and Caro in 1874–1875.